Rusek23/hello-world/README.md

 still confused on changes not being saved when just text is changed and not a new file added.

-UPDATE: learned how to ^ commit and push modiefied files with git git commit -m "comment" <filename> git push
+UPDATE: learned how to ^ commit and push modiefied files with git git commit -m "comment" <'filename'> git push

+2/15/2020
-<escape> :wq     this is how to get out for a full commit
+<'escape'> :wq     this is how to get out for a full commit
 or a commit where you don't put -m

 help window in cmd prompt by typing git

-get clone <git link> 	#This is how you create a git folder wherever you want on your machine.
+get clone <'git link'> 	#This is how you create a git folder wherever you want on your machine.